-During the period the Tribunal held 30 face to face hearings (this includes any appearances via video link and/or telephone), over 23.5 sitting days.
+During the period the Tribunal held 25 hearings (this includes face to face and remote hearings), over 20.5 sitting days.
 Where the person charged has more than one set of proceedings against them, where possible, the proceedings will be heard at the same time, and are counted as one hearing.

-The viva voce hearings varied in length from one hour to five days.
-On some days more than one matter was heard, in order to best utilise the time of the members and minimise travel costs.
+The viva voce hearings varied in length from one hour to three days.
+On some days more than one matter was heard, in order to best utilise the time of the members and minimise any travel costs.